cysron-b/task-manager_web-app/README.md

-Navigate to the project directory: cd task-manager-web-app-docker
+Navigate to the project directory: cd task-manager_web-app

 Open the index.html file in your web browser.

 Building and Running Docker Image
-To build and run the Docker image, ensure that Docker is installed on your system.
+To build and run the Docker image, please make sure that Docker is installed on your system.
 Then, follow these steps:

 Build the Docker image:
-docker build -t task-manager .
+docker build -t task_manager:latest .

-Run a Docker container based on the image: docker run -d -p 8000:8000 task-manager
+Run a Docker container based on the image: docker run -d -p 8000:8000 task_manager:latest

 Access the application by navigating to http://localhost:8000 in your web browser.